 Regardless of whether you have one of the best MacBooks and Macs, the best Windows laptop or the best tablet, switching to dark mode reduces the amount of light being generated by your computer screen, making browsing kinder on the eyes.

 And, if you’re streaming movies or looking at photos on the browser, it just helps the colors pop out more.
 Plus, it’s been proven that using dark mode does stretch your device’s battery life out a little longer, especially if it’s got an OLED display, so if you have one of the best Android phones or the best iPhone, it can mean you can surf the net for longer without your phone loosing too much juice.

+With so many benefits, it's becoming the preferred mode for a lot of us to work in.
 "Dark mode themes have been rising in popularity for a few years," a spokesperson for Mozilla told TechRadar.
 "Part of the reason for this is that people are staring at their screens for longer; often in dimly lit or dark environments.
 Dark mode can potentially help with eye strain in those situations.
 Dark mode has also been linked to longer battery life."

 Enable Firefox dark mode on desktop

-You can also download additional themes here, including various space-themed options that provide the advantages of dark mode with attractive background images rather than plain black and gray.
+If you want to spruce it up a bit so that your browser doesn’t look so plain, you can even apply themes.
+You can also download additional themes here, including various space-themed options that provide the advantages of dark mode with attractive background images rather than just black and gray.

 Enable Firefox dark mode on iOS and Android